-From the remarkable garden of the Château de La Napoule, through the Parc des Oliviers on the banks of Siagne, without forgetting the Parc de l'Argentière as well as the open-air exhibition at the Parc de Marande.
+From the “Remarkable” garden of the Château de La Napoule, passing through the Parc des Oliviers on the banks of Siagne, the Parc Emmanuelle de Marande -arboretum of mimosa-, without forgetting the Parc de l'Argentière on the banks of the Riou.
 Discover or rediscover the gardens of the city of Mandelieu-La Napoule.

-The Garden of the Château de La Napoule, labeled Remarkable Garden !
+The Garden of the Château de La Napoule.

 A little history !
 The gardens of Château de La Napoule were fitted out in 1919 by Marie Clews, the new owner of the Château.
 There are classic references (French-style driveway, Italian basin and influences, small lush forest reminiscent of the English style), but also a great freedom and heterogeneity characteristic of the art of Henry and Marie Clews.
 The garden was originally designed as a green and white tableau.
 All the plants were evergreen, very few flowers in summer and only white in color and birds, also white, came to break this greenery.
 In addition, the garden kept an identical appearance in summer and winter.